honestyan/go-fiber-boilerplate/README.md

 - `/handlers` - For handling responses and db transactions
 - `/models` - Auto generated models from database tables using [sqlboiler](https://pkg.go.dev/github.com/volatiletech/sqlboiler/v4@v4.16.1)
 - `/secure` - Contains SSL certificates, gitignore'd
-- `/types` - For defining custom types that can be used across the app
 - `/utils` - For utility functions

 - `main.go` - Entrypoint of the app